railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 The following fields are given by product for purchases:

-* Average unit price: the average unit purchase price,
+* :guilabel:`Average unit price` : the average unit purchase price,

-* # Invoices: the number of purchased products,
+* :guilabel:`# Invoices` : the number of purchased products,

-* Total cost: the total amount of purchases for the product under consideration,
+* :guilabel:`Total cost` : the total amount of purchases for the product under consideration,

-* Standard price: the cost price of the product over the whole company,
+* :guilabel:`Standard price` : the cost price of the product over the whole company,

-* Purchase gap: the total negotiated amount, the difference between the standard cost and the average unit price, weighted by the number of products bought,
+* :guilabel:`Purchase gap` : the total negotiated amount, the difference between the standard cost and the average unit price, weighted by the number of products bought,

-* Normal cost: the number of products sold multiplied by the supplier price.
+* :guilabel:`Normal cost` : the number of products sold multiplied by the supplier price.

 The following fields are given by product for margins:

-* Total real margins,
+* :guilabel:`Total real margins`,

-* The theoretical margin,
+* :guilabel:`Theoretical margin`,

-* The real margin in percent,
+* :guilabel:`Real margin in percent`,

-* The theoretical margin in percent.
+* :guilabel:`Theoretical margin in percent`.

 Margins by Project
 ------------------